rye-com/rye-pay/README.md

 As soon as the user filled the payment form and the cart is ready to be submitted, the developer should call `ryePay.submit(paymentDetails)`.
 To handle the result the developer should provide `onCartSubmitted` callback in the `init` method.
 This method will submit the cart, make a payment transaction using specified credit card data and create an order per each store in the cart.

+> NOTE: Please pass in the billing address, not the shipping address.

+> The address that is stored in the Rye Cart, is the shipping address.
+> The address that will be passed in the `paymentDetails` object, is the billing address.

 `paymentDetails` is an object with the following fields:

 > `cartId: string` <sup>required</sup>